 Like Best Actor, Best Actress is for a leading role, and the betting often becomes most clear after the Screen Actor's Guild Awards.
 In the past 10 years, seven actresses have won Outstanding Performance by a Female Actor in a Leading Role and the Best Actress Oscar in the same year.
 The most recent was Michelle Yeoh for Everything Everywhere All at Once in 2022.

-Lately, the Golden Globes have become a weaker indicator of the Best Actress winner, with only four actresses winning both awards in the same year (Julianne Moore, Frances McDormand, Renee Zellweger, Brie Larson) since 2014.
+Lately, the Golden Globes have become a weaker indicator of the Best Actress winner, with only four actresses (Julianne Moore, Frances McDormand, Renee Zellweger, Brie Larson) winning both awards in the same year since 2014.

 There are few surprises in this Oscars betting market.
-Favorites win often, and at odds-on, like Alfonso Cuaron for Roma in 2019.
+Favorites win often and at odds on, like Alfonso Cuaron for Roma in 2019.

-Five of the last seven Best Director winners also won for Best Picture (Oppenheimer, Everything Everywhere All at Once, Nomadland, Parasite, The Shape of Water).
+Five of the last seven Best Director winners also won Best Picture (Oppenheimer, Everything Everywhere All at Once, Nomadland, Parasite, The Shape of Water).

-Our top Oscars betting tip is to follow the three preceding major awards at the beginning of the calendar year.
-The biggest mover of the Oscars betting odds are the three other major awards, which will all take place at the beginning of the year: Golden Globes (Jan.
-5, 2025), Critics Choice Awards (Jan.
-12, 2025), and the SAG Awards (Feb.
+The three other major awards are the biggest mover of Oscars betting odds: the Golden Globes (Jan.
+5, 2025), the Critics Choice Awards (Jan.
+26, 2025), and the SAG Awards (Feb.
 23, 2025).

-Best Actor at the Screen Actors Guild Awards has won 81% of the corresponding Oscars from 1999 to 2021.
-Ten of 11 actors who swept the Screen Actors Guild and Golden Globes also landing the Oscar.
+From 1999 to 2021, the Best Actor at the Screen Actors Guild Awards won 81% of the corresponding Oscars.
+Ten of 11 actors who swept the Screen Actors Guild and Golden Globes also won the Oscar.
+The Screen Actors Guild's best actresses also scored best at the Oscars, with an 82% strike rate from 2009 to 2021.

+In the wake of 2017's #MeToo movement, elevating female voices became a common rallying cry in Hollywood and worldwide.
+Like many major social issues, the movement was reflected in Oscar nominations.
 Golden Globe Best Actor winner James Franco, a short price in the Oscars odds that year, was not nominated after being accused of sexually exploitative behavior.
 Best Picture was won by a film with a dominant female lead (The Shape of Water) for the first time since 2004.

 Here are the most recent big winners at the Academy Awards: